wangdingkang/DiscreteMorse/Code/Mouselight_Atlas_Space_Analysis/README.md

 ```
 python Projector.py $swc_file_path $z $x $y
 ```
+It will automatically create a folder using the swc filename, and output $z images (sections) into that folder.

+### Workflow...

 ### In MouseLight directory...
 MouseLightMOinfo.txt: The list containing ids of all the candidate mouselight neurons.